cilium/cilium/Documentation/install/system_requirements.rst

 iproute2_ is a low level tool used to configure various networking related subsystems of the Linux kernel.
-Cilium uses iproute2 to configure networking and ``tc``, which is part of iproute2, to load BPF programs into the kernel.
+Cilium uses iproute2 to configure networking and ``tc``, which is part of iproute2, to load eBPF programs into the kernel.

-The version of iproute2 must include the BPF templating patches.
+The version of iproute2 must include the eBPF templating patches.
 See the links in the table below for documentation on how to install the correct version of iproute2 for your distribution.